Summary: Learn how to plan for growth in your law firm in this comprehensive guide.

 The two most crucial aspects of planning for growth involve providing space to house people and planning to cope with the increasing number of people themselves.
 Space projections should be done for longer than five-year periods since leases typically may run for ten years, and because relocation is expensive, whether it involves a complete move to another location or expansion within an existing location.
 The recruiting time for outstanding young lawyers is now approximately two years, and there is a period of many months following hiring before a new attorney becomes even moderately productive.

-Law firms may result as a consequence of the growth of the firm's existing clients.
+Law firm growth may result as a consequence of the growth of the firm's existing clients.
 The aspect of growth cannot be controlled unless a firm wants to take the drastic step of turning away established clientele.
 This approach is dangerous because a firm which acquires a reputation for sending away prior clients may eventually lose more clients than it desires.
 For most law firms, therefore, that factor in their growth which results from the need of established clients for more services is not controllable, although the consequences of such growth can be planned for and such growth can be predicted, with some accuracy.

 Planning to Grow